lafleurdeboum/servicewall/README.md

 As the header goes, install it with :

- `# pip install servicewall`
+    # pip install servicewall

-It will need your computer to run systemd and NetworkManager.
-It will also pull python-iptables in, as it uses it intensively.
+It will need your computer to run `NetworkManager` or `systemd-networkd`, because it needs a network dispatcher to trigger connectivity change events.
+With the latter, you will need networkd-dispatcher.

 This software needs python 3 and python-iptables to work.
 It also relies on Network Manager's dispatcher to fire the events on connectivity change.
 Any network event dispatcher would do, it just needs to call `toggler`.
 To locate the file, check :

-  `# pip show -f servicewall`
+    # pip show -f servicewall

 ## Usage

 The firewall is disabled by default.
 To enable it now and at boot-time :

-  `# braise enable`
+    # braise enable

 and the corresponding `disable`.